-In some cases, although the engagement team performed multiple audit procedures, it did not consider whether the audit evidence obtained through the audit procedures designed under the audit plan was sufficient in terms of quality and quantity, with the result that sufficient audit evidence to keep the level of audit risk low on the whole was not obtained.
+In some cases, although the engagement team performed multiple audit procedures, it did not consider whether the audit evidence obtained through the audit procedures designed under the audit plan was sufficient in terms of quality and quantity, with the result that sufficient audit evidence to reduce the degree of audit risk to an acceptably low level on the whole was not obtained.

 The engagement team should not perform planned audit procedures for formality, but comprehensively assess the events identified during the audit and the sufficiency as well as the appropriateness of audit evidence obtained through multiple audit procedures.
-Furthermore, when implementing tests of controls to be performed coccurrently with substantive procedures (dual-purpose tests), the engagement team must remember to evaluate whether procedures designed to obtain sufficient appropriate audit evidence satisfying the purposes of the respective audit procedures have been designed and implemented.
+Furthermore, when implementing tests of controls to be performed concurrently with substantive procedures (dual-purpose tests), the engagement team must remember to evaluate whether procedures designed to obtain sufficient appropriate audit evidence satisfying the purposes of the respective audit procedures have been designed and implemented.

-Case 2: Information used as audit evidence
+Case 2: Information to be used as audit evidence